A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 {\it Projecting maps onto $\S^2$}.
-Given any domain $\mM$ and a map $\rU: \mM \to \S^3$, we may associate to this map the map $u:\mM \to \S^2$ obtained through to the composition with the map $\Pi$, that is setting $u=\Pi \circ \rU$.
+Given a domain $\mM$ and a map $\rU: \mM \to \S^3$, we may associate to $\rU$ the map $u:\mM \to \S^2$ obtained through to the composition with $\Pi$, that is setting $u=\Pi \circ \rU$.
 This construction works for a rather general class of maps, with mild regularity assumptions, for instance measurability.
-In particular, since $\Pi$ is smooth, if $\rU$ belongs to $W^{1,3}(\mM, \S^3)$, then the same holds for $u=\Pi \circ \rU$ and the correspondence is smooth.
-This correspondence is of course not one to one.
-Indeed, given any scalar function $\Theta: \mM\to \R$, then we have
+In particular, since $\Pi$ is smooth, if $\rU$ belongs to $W^{1,3}(\mM, \S^3)$, then the same Sobolev regularity holds for $u=\Pi \circ \rU$.
+The correspondence $U\mapsto u$ is of course not one to one.
+Indeed, given any scalar function $\Theta: \mM\to \R$, we have the identity